enrell/alpine-wifi-bridge/README.md

 You can modify the following settings directly in the script:
 - **Static IP for Ethernet**: Change the `10.42.0.1` address in the script.
 - **Wi-Fi Configuration Path**: Default is `/etc/wpa_supplicant/wpa_supplicant.conf`.
+- **Configuration File**: The script now stores settings in `/etc/alpine-wifi-bridge/config`.
+- **Gateway IP**: The script auto-detects this, but you can edit it in the configuration file.

 ---